zammad/zammad-user-documentation/basics/ticket-basics.rst

 - 2 normal
 - 3 high

-In case this is not enough, ask your Zammad admin to create additional priorities.
-Admins can find additional information :admin-docs:`here </system/objects.html#ticket-priority>`.
+In case these priorities aren't enough, ask your Zammad admin to create additional ones.
+Admins can find more information :admin-docs:`here </system/objects.html#ticket-priority>`.
 The default priorities allow you to immediately recognize the importance of your tickets because they are color coded: